Next Weekend:

 Please don’t attend if you have COVID or have untested symptoms which could be COVID.
 We’ll refund your ticket, but no-one will thank you for bringing the lurgy into our midst, so please stay away!

 Please also keep any medical details that would be helpful in an emergency easily accessible.
-For example, if you have a folder for any song lyrics, put any medical information a page of A4 at the front of the folder.
+For example, if you have a folder for any song lyrics, put any medical information on a page of A4 at the front of the folder.
 If you have a smartphone, you can add medical information to your ‘lock screen’ - anything about yourself which you think might be important to know by people who give you emergency treatment:

 • On an iPhone use the ‘Health’ app to do this.